Greenpeace: Fisheries Amendment Bill is ‘rotten to the core’

 “It’s clear the ocean is depleted and it’s harder to go out and catch a fish.
 We’ve got crashed populations, and ocean habitats are struggling.
 Incentivising trawling, which destroys the ocean and takes too many fish out of the sea, is not going to fly with the New Zealand public.”

-Hooper points out that without public access to cameras on boats footage, mistrust in the commercial fishing industry will only continue to grow.
+Hooper points out that without public access to footage from cameras on boats, mistrust in the commercial fishing industry will only continue to grow.

 “New Zealanders have a right to know how the fishing industry is impacting ocean health.
 What should be abundantly clear to the Prime Minister and all the politicians in an election year is that the public cares deeply about what happens out at sea.
 And there are more of them in the voting population than commercial fishing bosses.